rabbitmq/rabbitmqadmin-ng/README.md

-  import               see 'definitions import' feature_flags        operations on feature flags deprecated_features  operations on deprecated features publish              Publishes (inefficiently) message(s) to a queue or a stream.
+  import               see 'definitions import' feature_flags        operations on feature flags deprecated_features  operations on deprecated features publish              publishes (inefficiently) message(s) to a queue or a stream.
 Only suitable for development and test environments. get                  fetches message(s) from a queue or stream via polling.
 Only suitable for development and test environments. help                 Print this message or the help of the given subcommand(s)
 ```